JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

   padding: 10px;
 }
 ```

 In the modified example above, you added `align-items`, `height`, and `justify-content` properties to the `.buttons-wrapper` class.
 The two flexbox properties are set to values that center the interior buttons and the `height` property is there to make it more obvious that the buttons are vertically centered.
 Here's what it looks like in the browser.

 ![](images/flexbox_two_photo.png)

 In addition to positioning *elements* inside a Flexbox container, you can use the technique above to position *text* horizontally and/or vertically inside an element.
 For instance, you could turn the `.button` class into a flex container with `align-items` and `justify-content` set to `center`.
 Then, the text inside the `.button` will appear in the middle of the button.

 Centering is just one way you can position elements or text within a flex container.
-You also can align items at the start or end of the container.
+You also can align items at the start or end of the container, space them evenly, add equal amount of space between them, and more.
 Plus, the parent container has many other Flexbox options, like `flex-direction` and `flex-wrap`.
 Check out [this great Flexbox guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

-A note on `flex-direction` -- it flips which axis is the main and which is the cross access.
-This results in `align-items` and `justify-content` controlling whichever axis it didn't control by default instead of its default axis.
-In the example above, adding `flex-direction: column` to the `div` results in `align-items` controlling horizontal orientation of the child elements and `justify-content` controlling the vertical (the opposite of the default on a `div`).
+A note on `flex-direction` -- it flips which axis is the main and which is the cross axis.
+This results in `align-items` and `justify-content` controlling whichever axis it didn't control by default.
+By way of example, adding `flex-direction: column` to the `div` results in `align-items` controlling horizontal orientation of the child elements and `justify-content` controlling the vertical (the opposite of the default).

 ### Child Flexbox Properties